 Let me start with the things I wanted to say

-Solo travel felt totally safe
+Solo travel also as a female felt totally safe

 Everybody wants to help you and has a sincere interest in you

 As a woman almost every man will talk to you and we, Dutch, are polite and well mannerd and so we listen and don’t see too quickly that we are not interested.
 Be polite but straight and firm in your message.
 If they know what you want and it’s not they’re selling they will as easily go to the next person to try.

 Everybody can guide you around.
 Also to get rid of some attention it is good to take a local guide.
 I had a man helping me to get around that turned out to be a local fisherman, he helped me perfectly and I didn’t had the attention of every man anymore.